KrauseFx/instapipe/README.md

 ### Rendering of a map/globe

-A map or a 3D globe, moving around, as the stories are rendered [#12](https://github.com/KrauseFx/instapipe/issues/12) or maybe even a map view, with the stories on the map, onclick renders the story.
+A map or a 3D globe, moving around, as the stories are rendered or maybe even a map view, with the stories on the map, onclick renders the story ([#12](https://github.com/KrauseFx/instapipe/issues/12)).

 ### Embed pinned stories

-Integrating your pinned stories onto your website would be a cool feature, however I didn't need it for myself [#3](https://github.com/KrauseFx/instapipe/issues/3)
+Integrating your pinned stories onto your website would be a cool feature, however I didn't need it for myself ([#3](https://github.com/KrauseFx/instapipe/issues/3)).

+### Provide RSS feed

+Publishing an RSS feed would be an easy way to integrate into various services, including IFTTT ([#6](https://github.com/KrauseFx/instapipe/issues/6)).